-- Examples of information not considered in determining a finding due to a lack of relevance are: - Information regarding Andrea's sexual history, other than her sexual history with Jimmy to the extent it informed the issue of consent; - Sharon's statements about Jimmy's interest in kink; - Chris' statement that a friend of his finds Jimmy "creepy" without any additional information. - Conversely, relevant evidence is analyzed in detail in this report. - The primary role of investigators is to determine what information is relevant to enable the decision-maker to make a decision based on the preponderance of the relevant evidence, rather than extraneous or irrelevant evidence.
+- Examples of information not considered in determining a finding due to a lack of relevance are: - Information regarding Andrea's sexual history, other than her sexual history with Jimmy to the extent it informed the issue of consent; - Sharon's statements about Jimmy's sexual preferences and kinks; - Chris' statement that a friend of his finds Jimmy "creepy;" - Conversely, relevant evidence is analyzed in detail in this report. - The primary role of investigators is to determine what information is relevant to enable the decision-maker to make a decision based on the preponderance of the relevant evidence, rather than extraneous or irrelevant evidence.